Key Points

 Total | 100% | 9.56% | 9.64% |

-I have been gradually shifting my asset allocation from Lending Club to DLI Fund as my net annualized return is diminishing.
-I overestimated performance of the consumer credit asset class.
-The discrepancy between an actual return and an expected return is more than 5 percent.
-After almost two years of investing with Lending Club, I figured that it was a high-risk, low-return, high-maintenance, and highly-tax-inefficient investment.
+I have been gradually shifting my asset allocation from LendingClub to DLI Fund as my net annualized returns continue to decline.
+I significantly overestimated the performance potential of the consumer credit asset class.
+The gap between actual and expected returns exceeds 5 percentage points.
+After nearly two years of investing with LendingClub, I concluded that it represents a high-risk, low-return, high-maintenance, and highly tax-inefficient investment vehicle.
+While the stock market offers excellent long-term wealth-building potential, I prefer not to endure its daily volatility.
+DLI Fund’s investment performance is notably more stable and predictable.
+I prioritize investments that allow me to set it and forget it while maintaining peace of mind.